TrvsGrant/Auravana-Project/.github/ISSUE_TEMPLATE/issue--additions--subtractions--and-or-integrations-of-articles.md

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**
-A clear and concise description of what you want article would resolve the issue, and why.
+A clear and concise description of what you want to resolve the issue, and why.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or ideas you've considered.